1.1. Technical Overview¶

 CouchDB is a peer-based distributed database system.
 It allows users and servers to access and update the same shared data while disconnected.
 Those changes can then be replicated bi-directionally later.

 The CouchDB document storage, view and security models are designed to work together to make true bi-directional replication efficient and reliable.
 Both documents and designs can replicate, allowing full database applications (including application design, logic and data) to be replicated to laptops for offline use, or replicated to servers in remote offices where slow or unreliable connections make sharing data difficult.

 The replication process is incremental.
 At the database level, replication only examines documents updated since the last replication.
-Then for each updated document, only fields and blobs that have changed are replicated across the network.
-If replication fails at any step, due to network problems or crash for example, the next replication restarts at the same document where it left off.
+If replication fails at any step, due to network problems or crash for example, the next replication restarts at the last checkpoint.

 Conflict detection and management are key issues for any distributed edit system.
 The CouchDB storage system treats edit conflicts as a common state, not an exceptional one.
 The conflict handling model is simple and “non-destructive” while preserving single document semantics and allowing for decentralized conflict resolution.

 CouchDB allows for any number of conflicting documents to exist simultaneously in the database, with each database instance deterministically deciding which document is the “winner” and which are conflicts.
 Only the winning document can appear in views, while “losing” conflicts are still accessible and remain in the database until deleted or purged during database compaction.
 Because conflict documents are still regular documents, they replicate just like regular documents and are subject to the same security and validation rules.